 At school Kerbel continued his art, especially moldings.
 At one of the children’s art school competitions he won first prize in the form of a camera “Photocor number 1” for comic clay composition “I and my Masha at Samovar”.
 The first serious recognition of his artistic talent Lev Yefimovich felt in the 9th grade (1933), when his work – the bas-relief of Lenin was highly appreciated on the regional stage of the Amateur Art Olympiad.
 This creative success in the will play an important role in the life of a young Kerbel, it was then that he decided to become a professional sculptor.

 After High School Smolensk Regional Board of Education and the Regional Committee of the Young Communist League sent a petition to the People’s Commissariat of Education of the RSFSR with a request to assist the young and promising artist Lev Kerbel in getting higher art education.
 As a result, the ministry felt it necessary to invite the young man to Moscow.

-In March 1935, Lev Kerbel came to the People’s Commissariat of Education of the RSFSR in Leningrad, where he was enrolled in the preparatory class of the All-Russian Academy of Arts.
-In September 1937 he became a student of I course of sculpture department of the Moscow Institute of Painting, Sculpture, Architecture and Arts.
-In summer, the young artist worked as the head of children’s and art circles in pioneer camps, including “Artek”.
+Kerbel came to the People’s Commissariat of Education of the RSFSR in Leningrad (March 1935), where he was enrolled in the preparatory class of the All-Russian Academy of Arts.
+And in September 1937 he became a student of I course of sculpture department of the Moscow Institute of Painting, Sculpture, Architecture and Arts.
+Meanwhile, in summer, the young artist worked as the head of children’s and art circles in pioneer camps, including “Artek”.

 There is no genre of sculpture, in which LE Kerbel did not work: he made portraits and monuments, monumental complexes and mounted compositions.